ZiyadHammad/Noted/README.md

 ## Overview

-_**NOTED** is a beautiful intuitive To-Do List App where users will be able to create accounts and have full CRUD functionality with their to-do lists and categories._
+_**NOTED** is a beautiful intuitive Planner App where users will be able to create accounts and have full CRUD functionality with their to-do lists and events._

 <br>